Ignia/Style-Guide/C-Based Languages/JavaScript/JSON.md

 ## Formatting
 - Commas should immediately follow the closing brace (for objects) or bracket (for arrays)

-> *Note:* Spacing and formatting rules are not enforced for JSON delivered externally (e.g., by a REST API); it is expected such JSON will be minified.
+> *Note:* While spacing and formatting rules should be maintained as part of any statically maintained JSON files, they are not enforced for JSON delivered externally (e.g., by a REST API); it is expected such JSON will be minified.

 ## Comments
 - Comments are *not* supported in JSON files; if comments are required, it is recommended that they be placed in a property with the name `__comment`